NI call up Lafferty for injured Magennis

 Hearts striker Liam Boyce is already an absentee from the panel for family reasons.

-New coach Adam Sadler won't be joining the squad for this international window due to a family bereavement over the weekend.
+New coach Adam Sadler will not be joining the squad for this international window because of a family bereavement over the weekend.

 Northern Ireland earned only one point, in a home draw with Bulgaria, from their opening two qualifiers in March, leaving them third in the group with European champions Italy and Switzerland both undefeated above them.